OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

 #### SDK commands: query and output your data

-The SDK will enable you to query and output your data in a very simple way - with the caveat that you'll need to have your data model defined before doing so.
+The SDK will enable you to query and output your data in a very simple way - with the caveat that you should to have your data model defined before doing so.

 > Any SDK endpoint will be available both from a Python interface and the API.